GrantSP/ZyFileheader/README.md

          #*********************************************************#
       }

 to your new created file, and you could define the header for yourself.
-Currently the plugin support python and shell, which is my mostly used.
+Currently the plugin supports python and shell, which are my most used.

 # Installation